 Junor Lake - This is an irrigation pond was created via excavation and creek impoundment about 100 years ago.
 For dredging, the lake will be isolated from Fanno Creek by closing existing control gates to the north and west.
 The pond will be further isolated from Woods Creek using a temporary, stacked sandbag-type coffer dam and bypass pipe.
-The accumulated sediment will be removed using a floating dredge that is launched (via crane truck) from the west terminus of Fairway 7.
+The accumulated (submerged) sediment will be removed using a floating dredge that is launched (via small crane truck) from the west terminus of Fairway 7.
 The floating dredge will use a suction pump system to capture sediment using an articulated cutting head that is drawn across the submerged sediment surface.
-The cutting head slices the accumulated sediment and organic debris (but golf balls stay intact), then a suction pump ingests the slurry and pumps it through a 6-inch diameter pipe and into sediment bags in the south part of the golf course.
-This conveyance pipe is laid atop the ground surface, crossing through a small grove of fir trees and across Fairway 15.
+The cutting head slices the accumulated sediment and organic debris (but golf balls stay intact), then a suction pump ingests the slurry and pumps it through a 6-inch diameter pipe and into sediment bags in the south part of the golf course property.
+This pipe, along with a parallel pipe conveying seepage water back to the pond, is laid atop the ground surface, generally adjacent to existing cart paths that circumvent tees, greens, landscaping, and eventually crossing Fairway 15.
 Due to subsurface drainage pipes under Fairway 15, the conveyance pipe cannot be installed underground.
-The Junor Lake will remain at about 3/4-capacity during the dredging process.
+The pipes will also be laid atop the ground through the 50-foot setback surrounding Wetland A. Thus, there will be no impact to Wetland A or the surrounding setback (aka vegetated corridor).
+The lake will stay at full to 3/4-capacity during the dredging process.
 When complete, the dredge and conveyance pipes will be removed, as well as the Woods Creek coffer dam and associated bypass pipe.
 The pond will naturally refill to full capacity via flow from Woods Creek.